 The beaches of Anna Maria Island are breathtaking.
-The island is home to several beaches that all have one thing in common, white sand and emerald blue water.
-Yet each of the beaches has their own characteristics and are very different depending on where they are located on this small island.
+The island is home to several beaches with one thing in common, white sand and emerald blue water.
+Yet each of the beaches has its own characteristics and are very different depending on where they are located on this small island.

 The following beaches are some of our current favorites and ones that we love visiting.

-- Cortez Beach has a southern beach feel, you cross small wooden footbridges to get from the parking to the beach.
+- Cortez Beach has a southern beach feel.
+You cross small wooden footbridges to get from the parking to the beach.
 The breathtaking Cortez Beach is safely hidden by tall grass.
-Keep an eye out this is a great beach for finding sand dollars.
+Keep your eyes open.
+This is a great beach for finding sand dollars.

-- Coquina Beach is for strolling, you’ll enjoy discovering local shells including the tiger’s paw and of course, tiny coquinas, they look like little butterflies on the beach.
-Keep your eyes peeled you may even find a sharks tooth, sand-dollar, or a starfish.
+- Coquina Beach is for strolling.
+You’ll enjoy discovering local shells, including the tiger’s paw and, of course, tiny coquinas, which look like little butterflies on the beach.
+Keep your eyes peeled.
+You may even find a shark’s tooth, sand-dollar, or a starfish.

-- Bradenton Beach is the center of all the action, after crossing the bridge you enter into Bradenton Beach.
+- Bradenton Beach is the center of all the action.
+After crossing the bridge, you enter Bradenton Beach.
 It is also within this general area that you will find plenty of unique shopping opportunities, bars, and restaurants.

-- Anna Maria Beach is great, the water is calm and clear.
+- Anna Maria Beach is great.
+The water is calm and clear.
 This beach is great for watching the sunset.
-Not a lot of shells, but the sand is beautiful and there is plenty of potential for a sandcastle.
+Not many shells, but the sand is beautiful, and there is plenty of potential for a sandcastle.